 - appropriate to the individual

-All students are provided with a planner to record their homework and in addition the College utilises an online planner called Class Charts.
+All students should utilise an online planner called Class Charts.
 Homework tasks set by teachers are visible by parents and students online or on portable devises and this assists parents to monitor their son's completion of homework tasks.
+Additionally, we recommend students bring an academic year diary to school.

 class charts LOGIN